Majdi-Aref/rock-paper-scissors/README.md

 - Applying media queries, I developed the Rock Paper Scissors' website to fit Laptops', tabs', and smartphones' screen sizes.
 - The browser that I put to use is Google Chrome.
-- Please have a look at the images below; they successively show how the game's page simulates on smartphones, tabs, and laptops.
+- Please have a look at the images below; they successively show how the game's page simulates on laptops, tabs, and smartphones.

 ![An image of the game on an ASUS VIVO laptop](assets/images/readme-laptop.png)